johndunne2019/Fundamentals-of-Data-Analysis-Project-2019/README.md

 ##  Section 2: Regression

 In this section I discussed and analysed whether there is a relationship between the total bill and tip amount.
 I did this by using Seaborn to plot the regression line with the lmplot() and regplot() functions.
 I also added a section to the jupyter notebook looking at simple linear regression and the best fit line.
 The slope, intercept and R Squared values of a best fit line can be calculated using numpy.polyfit or by using a calculation that I have explained in the notebook.
 I added another section looking at how Scikit learn can be used to calculate the slope, intercept and R Squared values of the best fit line.

+**Regression - main findings:**
+* The results of this regression analysis showed there is a relationship between total bill and tip amounts.
+* The R-squared value of the best fit line is: 0.45661658635167635 which shows that 45.6% of the data is accounted for by the regression model.
+* The slope of the best fit line was returned as: 0.10502452
-The results of this regression analysis showed there is a relationship between total bill and tip amounts.
-The R-squared value of the best fit line is: 0.45661658635167635 which shows that 45.6% of the data is accounted for by the regression model.
-This shows that their is a reasonably strong relationship between total bill and tip amount but that other factors may also play their part in determining tip amount etc.
+* The y intercept of the best fit line was returned as: 0.92026961
+* This shows that their is a reasonably strong relationship between total bill and tip amount but that other factors may also play their part in determining tip amount etc.

 ## Section 3: Relationship between the variables in the Tips data set

 In this section I analysed the relationship between some of the variables in the data set.
+I used Seaborn.Pairplot to plot the relationship between variables in the data set.
+I also used Seaborn.catplot to plot the relationship between total bill and tip amounts and the smoker variable in the Tips data set.
+I used pandas to analyse the relationship between some of the variables in the Tips data set and Seaborn to plot some different views of the relationship between these variables.
+I used the groupby function within pandas to group the total bill and tip amounts by some of the variables in the data set such as smoker, sex, day, time and day and time combined.
+This allowed me to calculate the mean and sum amounts broken out by these variables in order to see if any relationship exists between these variables and the bill and tip amounts.
+I used Seaborn to plot some of the findings.

+**Relationship between variables- main findings:**
+ * There is a relationship between total bill and tip amounts.
+The higher the total bill amount, the higher the tip amount generally is.
-I used Seaborn.Pairplot to plot the relationship between variables in a data set.
+ * Looking at the other variables in the data set:
+    * **Smoker:**
+    Over the course of the 4 days non smoker accounted for higher bill and tip revenue than smoker.
+    * **Sex:**

+    * **Day:**

+    * **Time:**

  TO BE FINISHED LATER

 ## References
-**This section contains details on the references and research that went into compiling this project.**
+**This section contains details on the references and research that went into compiling this project.
+These references are also listed throughout my jupyter notebook at the foot of each relevant section.**

 **Jupyter lab**
 * Jupyter lab documentation - https://jupyterlab.readthedocs.io/en/stable/